kedesiklem/blankStone/README.md

 - infusion with powder
 - Forgeable stone
 - quintessence (forged and use for high level stone)
+- gold stone

 ## ONGOING
+- MORE STONE !!!
+- lapis philosophorum

 ## TODO
-- MORE STONE !!!
 - hint for condition !!!
-- gold stone
-- more conditionnal ritual ?
-- Improve description
 - Apotheosis liquid stone
 - Animation for stone_poly eye ?